 Today having an email address is essential.

-But where do you get an email address ? and how do you create one?
+But where do you get an email address ? and how do you make one?

 For personal email most people will choose to create a free account and email address using the free email services of Yahoo Mail, Hotmail (outlook.com), Google or an ISP.